 First things first, you need to pick the perfect spot.
 Most vegetables and flowers need at least six to eight hours of direct sunlight each day, so do a little sun-mapping in your yard before you commit.
 Once you’ve found your location, clear the area of any grass, weeds, or large rocks.
 The most critical part of this step is ensuring the ground is level.
 An uneven base can cause your garden bed to warp or bow over time.
 You can use a shovel to dig down any high spots and a level to check your work.
 This simple prep work is the foundation for a successful garden and ensures your structure remains stable for years.

-Step 2: Position and Align Your Blocks
+Step 2: Place and Align the Corner Blocks

 With your ground perfectly prepped, it’s time to place your corner blocks.
 Set one block at each corner of your desired garden bed shape.
 Use a tape measure to ensure your layout is square and the distances between the blocks are correct.
 A carpenter's square can be a huge help here to make sure you have perfect 90-degree angles.
 Take your time with this step—proper alignment is what gives your garden bed its clean, professional look.
 Double-check that each block is level both side-to-side and front-to-back.
 Making small adjustments now will save you a lot of headaches later on.